 UNC is located in Chapel Hill, North Carolina.
 This Raleigh area school has over 18,000 students enrolled in undergraduate courses.
 Only 23% of those who apply are accepted into programs at the school that include biology, communications and psychology.
 The school graduates a phenomenal 89% of its students, whereas many colleges graduate less than 60% of students.

-What We Like: UNC is #7 among top public universities in America, making it one of the most sought-after school in the country.
+What We Like: UNC is #7 among the top public universities in America, making it one of the most sought-after schools in the country.

 3. Valdosta State University

 Valdosta State University is one of the best affordable physics schools.
 It ranks highly among affordable physics colleges in part due to its smaller upper-level classes.
 With class sizes averaging 15 students, physics majors can get the individual attention they need to understand difficult concepts.
 The university hires professors and instructors who openly engage in research and give students an opportunity to serve as assistants.
 Students also have access to top technologies for hands-on experience.